 2.2.
 Single-storey detached buildings between 10 and 30sqm in floor area, using lightweight material

-Before you begin, please read the notes for single-storey detached buildings (particularly District Plan requirements and disposal of stormwater).
+Before you begin, please read the Notes for single-storey detached buildings: 2.1 to 2.5 section (particularly District Plan requirements and disposal of stormwater).

-Any buildings that include bathroom facilities cannot be built using these exemptions.
+Any buildings that include bathroom and kitchen facilities cannot be built using these exemptions.
 A building consent is required.

 If you are providing sleeping accommodation in such a building, note that the facilities (such as potable water) of an existing dwelling must be readily available and used for sanitation, and the building cannot include cooking facilities because of the risk of fire.